-My visit of the Angkor temples didn’t come off so well.
+My visit to the Angkor temples didn’t come off so well.
 Let’s say my visit didn’t come off as well as I thought it would, or not exactly how I was expecting it to be.
 It’s partly my fault, but I’m not the only one to blame.
 You must be like “How dare you!?
 How can you not enjoy your visit of the Angkor temples?”
 No no, it’s not that I didn’t enjoy the visit.
 The problem is probably the fact that I set my expectations too high.
 A few things annoyed me (more on that later), but I never said the Angkor temples were ugly!

 The very reason most people visit Cambodia?
 To visit the Angkor temples, the main tourist attraction of the country.
 Angkor was the capital city of the Khmer empire, a flourishing empire from the 9th to the 15th century.
 At its peak, the Khmer empire had a population of one million people.
 The different kings succeeding one another built their temples in the area.
 Most of the temples still present now were built during the 12th century.
 The Khmer empire was on the decline around the 15th century, and the temples were more or less forgotten… until the 19th century when Henri Mouhot, a French explorer, rediscovered the Angkor temples.
 Wanna know more?
 Here are 25 Angkor Wat facts.

-And nowadays, you get it, it’s possible to visit those temples, a UNESCO World Heritage Site since 1992!
+Nowadays, you get it, it’s possible to visit those temples, a UNESCO World Heritage Site since 1992!
 I won’t dwell on my visit of the temples, what I did, what I saw, etc… This article will be quite succinct cause there’s already plenty of information you can find online about the Angkor temples.
 I’ll let you know further down how I felt about my visit.
 At the end of the article, I’ll give you essential tips, things to know… so that everything goes smoothly if you plan to go there one day.

 The main Angkor temples